Obfuscation Rules for Detecting and Detoxifying Korean Toxicity: Introduction

+In particular, Korean is an agglutinative language with flexible spacing and rich morphological variation~\cite{sohnmin, taylor2014writing} which allows surface forms to change without disrupting meaning.
+Its writing system further enables obfuscation through phonological variation and visual similarity that remain easily interpretable to native speakers.
+These linguistic characteristics lead to diverse and systematic obfuscation patterns in real-world usage.
+Despite this, obfuscation in Korean toxic text remains relatively underexplored in existing research.

+In response to these limitations, we introduce \textbf{\ourDataset{}}, a Korean Toxic dataset designed for deobfuscation and detoxification.
+We organize Korean obfuscation into linguistically grounded classes, and define transformation rules derived from real-world instances.
+By using these rules, we provide paired neutral and toxic sentences along with their obfuscated counterparts, which allows models to learn both text recovery and toxic rewriting.

-Beyond data construction, KOTOX serves as a unified resource that supports three complementary tasks: (i) Obfuscated Toxic Text Classification, (ii) Neutral Text Deobfuscation, and (iii) Obfuscated Toxic Text Sanitization.
-We introduce these new tasks to jointly model toxicity and obfuscation, establishing a comprehensive framework for assessing the robustness of language models against obfuscated toxic content.
-Our paired and level-based design provides aligned supervision across these tasks and enables controllable robustness analysis through systematically defined difficulty levels and rule-based transformations.
-We evaluate the proposed tasks using three toxicity classifiers and four LLMs under both few-shot and fine-tuning settings.
-To the best of our knowledge, KOTOX is the first high-quality paired dataset of obfuscated Korean toxic text.
-We expect \textbf{KOTOX} to facilitate a deeper understanding of obfuscated toxic content in Korean.
+We support three evaluation tasks: (i) Obfuscated Toxic Text Classification, (ii) Neutral Text Deobfuscation, and (iii) Obfuscated Toxic Text Sanitization.
+We evaluate these tasks using multiple toxicity classifiers and large language models under zero-shot, few-shot, and fine-tuning settings.
+The results show that training with \ourDataset{} improves robustness to obfuscated toxic text while preserving performance on non-obfuscated inputs.
+To the best of our knowledge, \ourDataset{} is the first high-quality paired dataset of obfuscated Korean toxic text.
+We expect \ourDataset{} to facilitate a deeper analysis of obfuscated toxic content in Korean.